igemsoftware2020/UC-Davis/TUTORIAL.md

 memescape has the ability to find optimal parameters for motif finding as well as the ability to definitively determine which scenarios will never successfully reveal binding motifs.
-In this way scientists can discover how many and how long of promoters are needed and can attempt to adjust their data accordingly.
+In this way scientists can discover how the number and length of promoters that are needed and can attempt to adjust their data accordingly.
 All performance data generated creates guidelines that can increase confidence in results and reduce time spent running individual experimental datasets.